ndenisj/ejara_assessment/README.md

 Fluter accessment.

 - Developed with flutter 3.3.10 stable.
-- Does not need any special configuration to run
+- Does not need any special configuration to run except `flutter pub get` to get the packages

 TEST:
 It has Unit test and Integration/widget test